rahulmaharaj306/stock-market-data-pipeline/README.md

 API → Python ETL Script → MySQL Database → Power BI Dashboard

 Extract
-Stock market data is extracted from the Alpha Vantage API.
+Stock market data is extracted from the API.

 Transform
 The data is cleaned and structured using Python and Pandas.